 1. Letting Your Business Take Over Your Life

-Your business is often the first thing you think of when you wake up.
+Your business is likely the first thing you think of when you wake up.
 And typically it’s the last thing on your mind when you head to bed.

 Whenever you have a free minute, you want to grab your phone and do something to help you grow, like:

 - Send a pitch